 Emergency lighting is a self-descriptive term.
 It is of course lighting for an emergency, whether it be caused by fire – when it is essential to quickly locate fire fighting equipment and identify exit routes from the premises.

 Or break in the normal lighting supplies leading to sudden darkness and the resultant hazard to human life, either through physical danger or panic.

 Emergency lighting is normally required to operate fully automatically and give illumination of a sufficiently high level to enable persons of all ages to evacuate the premises safely.

-The British Standard provides the would be emergency lighting scheme designer with laid down guide lines which form the general basis for him to work on.
+The British Standard provides the would-be emergency lighting scheme designer with laid down guidelines that form the general basis for him to work on.
 British Standard BS 5266-1:2005 includes in its scope: